Listen Now

 Unshatter was an early track we made while recording From Zero; Emily’s huge vocal in the bridge was one of the moments that gave us an indication of what was possible together.

-And that matters.
-Because From Zero isn’t just another Linkin Park album — it’s the first full record since Chester Bennington’s death in 2017.
+That’s important because From Zero isn’t just another Linkin Park album; it’s the first full record since Chester Bennington’s death in 2017.
 The first time they’ve dared to put everything back on the table.
 Grief.
 Doubt.
 Hope.
 All of it.
 If past albums were catharsis, From Zero is confrontation.
 Not with the world, with themselves.

 Unshatter isn’t a comeback track.
 It’s a deep inhale before the leap.
 A song that cracks the door open just enough to let the first light in.